Sonicrida/web-dev-career-tips-and-tricks/README.md

 If you have any questions, feel free to **[reach out to me on Twitter](https://twitter.com/Sonicrida)**!

-*The format I'm using is definitely inspired by [Mark Erikson's](https://twitter.com/acemarke) repo, [React/Redux Links](https://github.com/markerikson/react-redux-links) which is the best of any of these link compilation repos that I have seen* :fire:

 ## Job Hunting

 ### Places To Find Jobs